When is it Legal to Use a GPS Tracker on a Car?

-Since 2005, BrickHouse Security has served the security and surveillance needs of individuals and businesses who desire the same end result—peace of mind.
-Peace of mind is a commodity that’s in high demand, and for many of the reasons that we read about in our daily news headlines: stories of stolen vehicles, theft of personal belongs, and driving accidents, to name a few.
+Since 2005, BrickHouse Security has served the security and surveillance needs of individuals and businesses who desire the same result—peace of mind.
+Peace of mind is a commodity that’s in high demand, and for many of the reasons that we read about in our daily news headlines: stories of stolen vehicles, theft of personal belongings, and driving accidents, to name a few.
 One heartbreaking storyline that has increased in recent years is that of elderly individuals with dementia who drive off without any clues of their whereabouts.
 As a result, their families spend sleepless nights worrying about their loved one’s health and safety.
-Whether you are a parent with a child going off to college, a concerned partner, or a patient caregiver, the use of a GPS tracker can offer the invaluable assurance of your loved one’s safety and whereabouts, and because data can often be received in real time, you can respond quickly in time-sensitive situations.
+Whether you are a parent with a child going off to college, a concerned partner, or a patient caregiver, the use of a GPS tracker can offer the invaluable assurance of your loved one’s safety and whereabouts, and because data can often be received in real-time, you can respond quickly in time-sensitive situations.

 While private citizens have a personal stake in knowing the whereabouts of their family members, businesses of all sizes and in all industries have a financial stake in knowing the location of their company vehicles.
 A GPS tracker is more than a tool for revealing behaviors.
 An effective GPS tracker can help businesses identify areas of improvement in the delivery of their goods and services while also gathering reliable data to increase their marketing strategies.

 Who Can Legally Use a GPS Tracker on a Car?

 Disclaimer: This article is not intended to replace the legal advice of an attorney.
 You should seek the advice of an attorney to ensure you understand your local laws as it relates to the use of a GPS tracker on a car.